 With breakfast included, staying at the Protea Hotel by Marriott Franschhoek will be a great experience, as this hotel is in high demand.
-Also within walking distance within Franschhoek, the hotel has a well-known restaurant, conference facilities and a swimming pool.
+Also within walking distance from most things in Franschhoek, the hotel has a well-known restaurant, conference facilities and a swimming pool.
 They also offer outdoor activities which include, golf, trout-fishing as well as horse-riding.

 Asara Wine Estate and Hotel is situated right in the heart of the Cape Winelands.
 Based in Stellenbosch, the award-winning wine estate offers of the finest food and wines the Cape has to offer.
 Their facilities include a restaurant and bar area, a deli, the vineyards, as well as a treatment room should you wish to make use of it.

 The Cape Winelands must be one of the most tourist-centric and friendly regions of Cape Town.
 While it’s geared towards giving tourists a great time, there are still a few things you can do to maximize your enjoyment when visiting the region.
 Here are a few helpful tips to make the most of your visit:

 - – Get the App: the Platter’s App is a digital version of South Africa’s most comprehensive wine guide, providing you with unparalleled access to trusted ratings, tasting notes, and producer notes on over 7 000 South African wines.

 - – Pedal power: A great alternative to the expected commute is cycling around the Winelands.
 It’s so popular that there’s even a Stellenbosch cycling tour, which isn’t too strenuous and guides cyclists along pretty back roads for wine tastings at many of the most celebrated estates.